jentery/mdia200v3/index.md

 I spend 14.68% of the day looking for my glasses, and I enjoy writing about games and media.
 I grew up in Richmond, Virginia and went to Virginia Commonwealth University for my BA and BS degrees.
 Then I moved to Seattle, where I received an MA and PhD in English from the University of Washington.
 I now teach courses for UVic Media Studies and English, and I direct the Media Studies program.
 I like to play TTRPGs, drums, guitar, and soccer in my spare time.
 I also do my best to maintain a [portfolio](https://jntry.work/) of my work.

 You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca) or find me in Clearihue D331.

+# Materials

+You do *not* need to purchase a textbook or any primary sources for this course, but you will need access to a computer, the internet (including [Brightspace](https://bright.uvic.ca/), a camera, and a microphone.

+*Handouts*: I produce my own handouts for this course and will circulate them in Brightspace each week.
+They will include concise overviews of key themes and terms to help you prepare for upcoming class sessions.
+You can think of them as an alternative to a textbook.

+*Slide Decks*: I will create an HTML slide deck for almost every class session and link to it in Brightspace immediately before class begins.
+This way, you can access my slides during and after class.

+*Primary Sources*: My slide decks will frequently contain primary sources or links to them.
+We'll discuss these primary sources in class and, in the process, apply what you're learning from the weekly handouts.
+Examples of primary sources we'll study this term include the browser game, [*Hair Nah*](https://www.momopixel.com/hair-nah) (2017), by Momo Pixel; the comic, ["Translated, From the Japanese"](https://drawnandquarterly.com/books/killing-and-dying/) (2015), by Adrian Tomine; the stop-motion animation, [*Biidaaban (The Dawn Comes)*](https://www.spottedfawnproductions.com/biidaaban/) (2018), by Amanda Strong, Leanne Betasamosake Simpson, and Bracken Hanuse Corlett; and the photo story, ["Fighting for Food Sovereignty Amid Worsening Wildfires"](https://thenarwhal.ca/indigenous-food-sovereignty-wildfires-bc/) (2023), by Steph Kwetásel'wet Wood.

+*Content Warnings*: I'll include content warnings for materials, including primary sources, before I share or screen them in class.

+*Recordings*: I do not plan to record our class sessions; however, you are welcome to record audio of class for private study and note-taking.

+*Brightspace*: I'll use the course Brightspace to:

+* Circulate a class announcement each *Monday* to help you plan for what's next,
+* Share weekly handouts, my slides, and any primary sources we study in class,
+* Point you to resources available online,
+* Accept all your assignments (please don't submit anything to me by email), and
+* Comment on those assignments and mark them.